gites/awesome-vault-tools/README.md

 # K8s
 *Note: There is now official plugin for k8s: https://www.vaultproject.io/docs/auth/kubernetes.html*
-- https://github.com/keyparty/vault-init - K8s Init Container for Vault Token Generation and Retrieval
+- https://github.com/keyparty/vault-init - K8s Init Container for Vault Token Generation and Retrieval.
 - https://github.com/kelseyhightower/vault-controller - The Vault Controller automates the creation of Vault tokens for Kubernetes Pods.
 This repo includes a set of hands-on tutorials and example programs you can use to try out the Vault Controller.
 - https://github.com/Boostport/kubernetes-vault - The Kubernetes-Vault project allows pods to automatically receive a Vault token using Vault's AppRole auth backend.
-- https://github.com/sethvargo/vault-kubernetes-authenticator - An app and container for authenticating services to HashiCorp Vault's via the Kubernetes auth method
+- https://github.com/sethvargo/vault-kubernetes-authenticator - An app and container for authenticating services to HashiCorp Vault's via the Kubernetes auth method.
 - https://github.com/UKHomeOffice/vault-sidekick - Vault Sidekick is a add-on container which can be used as a generic entry-point for interacting with Hashicorp Vault service, retrieving secrets (both static and dynamic) and PKI certs.
 The sidekick will take care of renewal's and extension of leases for you and renew the credentials in the specified format for you.
 - https://github.com/banzaicloud/bank-vaults - A Vault swiss-army knife: Go client with automatic token renewal, Kubernetes support, dynamic secrets, multiple unseal options and more.
 A CLI tool to init, unseal and configure Vault (auth methods, secret engines).
 A K8s operator.
-- https://github.com/uswitch/vault-webhook - Kubernetes Mutating Webhook to inject Vault-Creds Sidecar into pods
+- https://github.com/uswitch/vault-webhook - Kubernetes Mutating Webhook to inject Vault-Creds Sidecar into pods.
-- https://github.com/uswitch/vault-creds - Sidecar container for requesting dynamic Vault database secrets
+- https://github.com/uswitch/vault-creds - Sidecar container for requesting dynamic Vault database secrets.

 # Other
 - https://github.com/asteris-llc/vaultfs - VaultFS mounts arbitrary Vault prefixes in a FUSE filesystem.
 It also provides a Docker volume plugin to the do the same for your containers.
 - https://github.com/gites/vault-cert-helper -
 Vault-cert-helper is a simple tool intended to help you provision certificates from on-premises Vault to services running in AWS and GCE (or any other S3 compatible cloud).
-- https://github.com/channable/vaultenv - Launch processes with Vault secrets in the environment
+- https://github.com/channable/vaultenv - Launch processes with Vault secrets in the environment.